+As a kid Greg spent lots of his family life outdoors.
+Greg has run over 11 big ultra challenges all over the world, including the Atacama Crossing with his dad.
 He survived a Mont Blanc snowstorm and went beyond limits during the World Marathon Challenge, where he completed 7 marathons in 7 days on 7 continents.

 Greg is co-founder of Moneythink, a not-for-profit that empowers under-resourced students to achieve college success, and he runs to spread his mission to break down the financial barriers to college.

 “I love taking on epic challenges to inspire students around the world to dream bigger and keep working hard to make it happen.

 I was only able to attend my dream schools, UChicago and Cambridge, with the help of scholarships.
 I’m on a mission to pay it forward by running the world’s toughest footraces to help students overcome the financial barriers to college.”

 When Greg took part in the World Marathon Challenge in January 2019, he became really sick on the second day.
 Nevertheless he managed to finish all 7 marathons.